 Cape Cod Community College, A.A.
 Math/Science/Pre-Engineering (2003)

-Origin of life, complex systems, astrobiology, theoretical physics
+origins of life, physics of life, artificial life, complex systems, astrobiology, theoretical physics, exoplanets, intelligence, biosignatures

 Professor Sara Walker is an astrobiologist and theoretical physicist interested in the origin of life and how to find life on other worlds.
 While there are many things to be solved, she is most interested in whether or not there are `laws of life? - related to how information structures the physical world - that could universally describe life here on Earth and on other planets.